kaapana/kaapana/docs/source/user_guide/workflows.rst

 NIfTI data
 ''''''''''

-NIfTI data will be converted to DICOM data before it is imported in the internal PACS.
-The :code:`convert-niftis-to-dicoms-and-upload-to-pacs` workflow expects the nifit data to be structured in one of the following formats.
-The first one will be called the :code:`basic` format and the second one is the :code:`nnunet v2` data format.
+NIfTI data will be converted to DICOM data before being imported into the internal PACS.
+The workflow for converting NIfTI data to DICOM and uploading it to PACS expects the NIfTI data to be structured in one of the following formats.
-The :code:`basic` format assumes that you put all your images with a unique identifier into a folder, along with the :code:`meta_data.json` and (if necessary) the :code:`seg_info.json`.
+The first format is referred to as the "basic format," while the second format is the " `nnUnetv2 <https://github.com/MIC-DKFZ/nnUNet>`_ data format."

-The :code:`basic` format allows you to provide matadata for the images and (if any) for the segmentations.
+In the basic format, it is assumed that you will place all your images with a unique identifier into a folder, along with the :code:`meta_data.json` file and, if necessary, the :code:`seg_info.json` file.

-This additional information is provided within two json files:
+The basic format allows you to provide metadata for the images and, if applicable, for the segmentations.
+This additional information is provided within two JSON files:

 .. code-block::